guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 !!! note
-    When specifying run IDs in Guild, you don't have to provide the entire run ID --- you may use a run ID prefix as long as it's unique.
+    When specifying run IDs in Guild, you don't have to provide the entire run ID---you may use a run ID prefix as long as it's unique.
 Usually the first few characters is enough to identify a run.